asarmadi/cart_pole/README.md

 # Cart Pole
-This repository contains the code to swing-up and balance a cart pole.
+This repository contains the Model Predicitve Controller (MPC) to swing-up and balance a cart pole.
+[Casadi](https://web.casadi.org/) is used for solving the nonlinear optimization problem.

 ## Modeling
 You can find a detailed modeling of the system in this [PDF](./cart_pole.pdf).